n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Slack/README.md

 ### 2. Slack node (create: channel)

 This node will create a new channel in your Slack workspace.
 This operation requires the `channel:manage` scope.
 Add this scope under the ***Bot Token Scopes*** section on Slack.
-You can refer to the official documentation on [Scopes and permissions](https://api.slack.com/scopes) to learn more.
+You can refer to the [FAQs](#_2-how-to-add-oauth-scopes-to-a-slack-app) to learn how to add scopes.

 1. Select 'Access Token' from the ***Authentication*** dropdown list.
 2. You'll have to enter credentials for the Slack node.
 You can find out how to enter credentials for this node [here](../../../credentials/Slack/README.md).